edamame-course/Amplicon_Analysis/final/QIIME1.md

 Let's spend few moments getting to know the mapping file.
 Navigate to the MappingFiles subdirectory in the EDAMAME_16S/MappingFiles directory.

 ```
+cd ~/EDAMAME_16S/MappingFiles
 nano Centralia_Full_Map.txt
 ```

 **Warning** We are using the text editor `nano` to look at the mapping file because it easier to view.
 However, as the description implies, you can use `nano` to alter files.
 Just make sure you exit the program without saving any chances by pressing `ctrl+x`.
-If you have made changes to the fils it will ask you if you want to save them, you do not, so type `N` and `enter`.
+If you have made changes to the file it will ask you if you want to save them, you do not, so type `N` and `enter`.
 ![img5](../img/Mapping_File_Nano.png)

 A clear and comprehensive mapping file should contain all of the information that will be used in downstream analyses.
 The mapping file includes both categorical (qualitative) and numeric (quantitative) contextual information about a sample.
 This could include, for example, information about the subject (sex, weight), the experimental treatment, time or spatial location, and all other measured variables (e.g., pH, oxygen, glucose levels).
 Creating a clear mapping file will provide direction as to appropriate analyses needed to test hypotheses.
 Basically, all information for all anticipated analyses should be in the mapping file.